gfarrell/gtf.io/content/musings/dna-and-surveillance-capitalism/index.md

 been largely ignored by the public debate.
-This echoes of the lack of debate ten years ago on the way large tech companies tracked us around the internet, which is troubling because it means that people are giving up their data to these companies without very little awareness of the consequences.
+This echoes of the lack of debate ten years ago on the way large tech companies tracked us around the internet, which is troubling because it means that people are giving up their data to these companies with very little awareness of the consequences.

 Whilst it could now be argued that a lot of the data the big tech